VijayAmbekar/exam-portal/exam-server/README.md

+# Exam Server
-Exam Server is a backend API Server for EXAm UI application
+* Exam Server is a backend API Server for EXAm UI application
+* Used lombok
+* JWT based authentication